pesto-students/little-tags-Piyush-Ranjan-Mishra-frontend/README.md

 1.  clone this repo,
 2.  `cd` into it and run `yarn install`.
 This will install all the node dependencies we need for development.
 3. Run `yarn start` to start the react dev server in specified environment.

+# Performance

+1. Pre-rendered static website(SSR)
+2. CSS from scratch to for lower bandwidth no bootstrap or material-ui
+3. Implemented lazy loading and skeleton ui
+4. Used webp image for faster rendering
+5. Used different image sizes for mobile to reduce bandwidth charge for users

 # Vuyit